 We've conducted a study to measure the accuracy of the RealEye eye-tracking online tool.
 As a result, the following conclusions can be drawn:

-- average accuracy is in the range from 90 to 156 px (depends on a place on the screen),
+- average accuracy is in the range of 90 to 156 px (depending on the place on the screen),

 - average accuracy for all measurements is 113 px,

-- accuracy range for testers (in total) varies from 60 px to over 200 px,
+- accuracy range for participants (in total) varies from 60 px to over 200 px,

 - the most accurate measurements are made for the middle part of the screen,

 - the worst accuracy is obtained in the bottom corners of the screen,

 - over half of the results have accuracy up to 100 px (and 75% up to 150 px),

 - almost every result contains in the range of 0 - 300 px so that we can assume higher values as gross errors,